Filtering

 }

-Given the above subscription, you can use the following where inputs in the GraphQL variable values to get different results.
+You can use the following where inputs in the GraphQL variable values to get different results:

 Filtering via implicit/explicit declaration

-Implicit or explicit declaration is used to filter on the specific relationship types that are expected to be returned to a subscription.
+Implicit or explicit declaration is used to filter specific relationship types that are expected to be returned to a subscription.

-For example, when subscribing to created or deleted relationships to a Movie we might only be interested in the relationship of type ACTED_IN, indifferent to the properties of the Actor node or of the relationship to it.
-Note that the corresponding field name of this relationship is actors.
+For example, when subscribing to created or deleted relationships to a Movie, a user might only be interested in the relationship of type ACTED_IN, but indifferent to the properties of the Actor node or the other relationships connected to it.
+In this case, the corresponding field name of this relationship is actors.

-By explicitly specifying the actors field name, we filter-out events to other relationship properties:
+By explicitly specifying the actors field name, you can filter-out events to other relationship properties:

 {